A brief history of Ksatria Medical System

 |Workflows||A patient can move through a hospitals workflow to ensure they get the best possible care.|

-So, how can we implement custom code when the behaviours cannot help?
+So, how can we implement custom code when the extensions cannot help?
 Well, it is where freedom meets control.

 Freedom meets control